rahulg/mongorm/README.rst

 allows you to create classes that represent MongoDB documents.

-It's designed to give you all the flexibility of ``pymongo``, with a few convenience features, such as dot-notation access to fields.
+It's designed to give you all the flexibility of ``pymongo``, with a few convenience features, such as attribute-style (user.name) access to fields.

 Getting Started
 ===============